gorda/istio.io/content/en/blog/2018/soft-multitenancy/index.md

         - containerPort: 443
 {{< /text >}}

-### Deploying the tenant application in a namespace
+### Deploying the tenant application in a namespace{#deploying-the-tenant-application-in-a-namespace}

 Now that the cluster administrator has created the tenant's namespace (ex. `istio-system1`) and Pilot's service discovery has been configured to watch for a specific application